sph-mn/sdupes/readme.md

 usage: sdupes
 description
-  read file paths from standard input and display excess duplicate files, each set sorted by creation time ascending. considers only regular files. files are considered duplicate if they have the same size and murmur3 hash options
+  read file paths from standard input and display excess duplicate files, each set sorted by creation time ascending. considers only regular files. files are duplicate if they have the same size, center portion and murmur3 hash options
   --help, -h  display this help text
   --cluster, -c  display all duplicate paths, two newlines between each set